 Comprehensive initial evaluation services are available to individuals who are seeking a differential diagnosis.
 In addition, re-evaluation services are available to individuals who have previously been diagnosed with dyslexia or other learning disabilities but require a follow-up evaluation and diagnosis to continue receiving remediation and/or accommodations.
-Based on evaluation results, the center helps clients secure appropriate remediation and/or accommodations (such as a timemodified SAT or ACT test) and provides medical, audiological and/or psychological referrals if warranted.
+Based on evaluation results, the center helps clients secure appropriate remediation and/or accommodations (such as a time-modified SAT or ACT test) and provides medical, audiological and/or psychological referrals if warranted.
 In addition, clients and/or parents are provided with explicit learning or attention strategies directly related to the area of disability.

-The Diagnostic Center for Dyslexia and Related Disorders 5236 Tennyson Pkwy., Suite 108 Plano TX 75024 214-768-7323 smu.edu/reading
+The Diagnostic Center for Dyslexia and Related Disorders

+5236 Tennyson Pkwy., Suite 108 Plano TX 75024 214-768-7323 smu.edu/reading smu.edu/MustangLearning renowned Institute for Evidence-Based Education.
-The Center for Academic Progress and Success smu.edu/CAPS

-The Center for Academic Progress and Success offers tutoring services for school-age children who are experiencing difficulty with reading, vocabulary development, writing, mathematics and spelling.
-The tutoring methods and tools used at CAPS have been designed and tested by researchers from the University's nationally renowned Institute for Reading Research.
 Tutoring sessions are individualized, providing one-on-one instruction that is explicit, intensive and specifically designed to address learning differences and disabilities in children.

+The Mustang Learning Center for Youth

+The Mustang Learning Center for Youth offers tutoring services for school-age children who are experiencing difficulty with reading, vocabulary development, writing, mathematics and spelling.
+The tutoring methods and tools used the center have been designed and tested by researchers from the University's nationally